The Cinema Laser

 Looking for a place to learn about film and filmmaking -- anywhere in the world?
 Then check out Film Schools, a very nifty site that lists scores of film schools in the U.S., Canada, Europe and Latin American.
 The site also provides useful resources such as guides to film programs and specialities, jobs, the studios, the business end of the industry, and film organizations (such as the Academy of Motion Picture Arts and Sciences, the American Film Institute, etc. Pretty cool.

-SoundtrackNet: The Art of Film and Television Music is another massive soundtrack site, this one for both movies and TV's.
+SOUNDTRACKSTunefind simply and easily allows you to search for TV shows and movies and figure our what music is being played in the background; for TV shows, it allows you to search by individual episodes.
+SoundtrackNet: The Art of Film and Television Music is a massive soundtrack site for both movies and TV's.
 The site contains material on references, reviews, clips, the art of music in film, production and industry resources, and a list of more than 6,000 soundtracks on CD and LP.

 Film Score Monthly is a finely-designed website that houses a monthly online film magazine devoted to soundtracks and film scores, from the Golden Days of Hollywood to the present.
 They stock and sell hundreds of soundtracks, including rare and hard-to-find; they even stock more than 187 Golden and Silver Age Classics on CD, exclusively distributed by Screen Archives Entertainment.
 There's news, reviews, opinion and more for the soundtrack buff.